Requests for ADA Accommodations and other Special Requests

 Because housing is assigned anew for each academic year, students must renew their requests each year.

-- Students receiving special accommodations will be notified in mid-February.
+- Students receiving special accommodations will be notified of their assignments by January 30, 2015.

 NOTE: Late requests will not be considered until after the housing assignment process is complete.
 If a student requested reasonable accommodation but turns down the opportunity to live in a space that meets their approved need, the student must participate in the regular housing selection process.
 Any new requests from the student must be reviewed by DSP.